-Esker Sinuous Deposited by meltwater Shreve

-depositional ridges flowing through, beneath or (1985), and the second se

-of glaciofluvial above ice.
-Eskers form time- Hebrand and

-sand and gravel. transgressively normal to the Åmark

-ice margin.
-(1989),

-Storrar et al. and the state of the

-(2014a).

-Formatted: Line spacing: single
+Sinuous Deposited by meltwater Shreve depositional ridges flowing through, beneath or (1985), of glaciofluvial above ice.
+Eskers form time- Hebrand and sand and gravel. transgressively normal to the Åmark ice margin.
+(1989), Storrar et al. (2014a).
+2km depositional ridges of glaciofluvial depositional ridges flowing through, beneath or of glaciofluvial sand and gravel. flowing through, beneath or above ice.
+Eskers form timetransgressively normal to the depositional ridges of glaciofluvial sand and gravel. depositional ridges flowing through, beneath or above ice.
+Eskers form time-transgressively normal to the ice margin.
+(1985), Hebrand and Åmark (1989), Storrar et al.

-270 Figure 3: Delineating former ice margin positions from the glacial landform record.
+Figure 3: Delineating former ice margin positions from the glacial landform record.
 (A) ArcticDEM-derived hillshade imagery (Porter et al., 2018) and (B) glacial geomorphological mapping from Dulfer et al. (2023).
-The ice contact landforms, including major\(>200m wide) and minor (<200m wide) moraines, hummocky terrain ridges, single\esker ridges (polyline), esker complexes (polygon)0s and lateral and submarginal meltwater channels, have been used to draw the ice margin and inferred ice margin positions, which are shown by the black solid and dashed lines, respectively.
+The ice contact landforms, including major (>200m wide) and minor (<200m wide) moraines, hummocky terrain ridges, single esker ridges (polyline), esker complexes (polygon) and lateral and submarginal meltwater channels, have been used to draw the ice margin and inferred ice margin positions, which are shown by the black solid and dashed lines, respectively.

-275 The ice flow direction is shown by the black arrows.
+The ice flow direction is shown by the black arrows.
 This is an example of interlobate ice margins.
 Note how the main deglacial landforms (moraines and hummocky terrain) are overprinted on the westwards ice flow signature.
 The location of this figure is shown on Figure 1.